libxengine/XEngine_APIService/README.en.md

 c c++ 接口服务器
 c c++ interface api service
 This is an api interface for information query service,At present, the information search service on the market need to charge, and our information search service is free and open source.
+Not only is it a query service, but it can also provide functions such as machine management and process deamon.
 This service mainly uses HTTP/V1.1 to implement various interface services
 This is a general information query service that does not contain any language attributes You can use this code to implement your own information query service, which supports querying any information